Mound Builders: The myth of the Mound Builders

 Benjamin Smith Barton in his Observations on Some Parts of Natural History (1787) proposed the theory that the Mound Builders were associated with "Danes", i.e. with the Norse colonization of North America.
 In 1797, Barton reconsidered his position and correctly identified the mounds as part of indigenous prehistory.

 Notable for the association with the Ten Lost Tribes is the Book of Mormon (1830).

-In this narrative, the Jaredites (3000–2000 BCE) and an Israelite group in 590 BCE (termed Nephites, Lamanites, and Mulekites).
-While the Nephites, Lamanites, and Mulekites were all of Jewish origin coming from Israel around 590 BCE, the Jaradites were a non-Abrahamic people separate in all aspects, except in a belief in Jehovah, from the Nephites.
+This provides a related belief, as its narrative describes two major immigrations to the Americas from Mesopotamia: the Jaredites (ca. 3000 - 2000 BCE) and an Israelite group during 590 BCE (termed Nephites, Lamanites and Mulekites).
+While the Nephites, Lamanites, and Mulekites were all of Jewish origin coming from Israel around 590 BCE, the Jaredites were a non-Abrahamic people separate in all aspects, except in a belief in Jehovah, from the Nephites.
 The Book of Mormon depicts these settlers building magnificent cities, which were destroyed by warfare about CE 385.

-The Book of Mormon can be placed in the tradition of the "Mound-Builder literature" of the period.
-Dahl (1961) states that it is "the most famous and certainly the most influential of all Mound-Builder literature".
+The Book of Mormon can be placed in the tradition of the "Mound-Builder literature" of the period and has been called "the most famous and certainly the most influential of all Mound-Builder literature".

-Josiah Priest's 1833400-page publication American Antiquities centered around his study of the Bible and antiquarian journals, supplemented by information from his travels.
+Josiah Priest's 1833 400-page publication American Antiquities centered around his study of the Bible and antiquarian journals, supplemented by information from his travels.
 After visiting earthworks in Ohio and New York, Priest concluded that these mounds could be traced back to a lost race that had inhabited America even before the Native Americans.
 This idea is now referred to as the "mound builder myth" and still has supporters in society today.
 The book grew in popularity because of Priest's views on Native Americans.
 "It tapped into the widely accepted view of those times that Native Americans were merely bloodthirsty savages, bent on the destruction of all but their own race.
 It was inconceivable to Priest and like-minded men that a race so lazy and inept could conceive and build such huge, elaborate structures."
 Priest speculated that the original dwellers could be the Ten Lost Tribes of Israel.